 Who are the Assessors?

-The assessors are teaching professionals with extensive experience coaching, mentoring, and evaluating other educators.
-They have met BloomBoard’s eligibility and experience requirements to assess, and have successfully earned the micro-credential, Assessing Evidence to Determine Competency, which certifies that they can consistently achieve alignment to a true score and provide quality feedback.
+The assessors are education professionals with an average of ~10 years of experience teaching, coaching, mentoring, and evaluating fellow educators.
+They have met BloomBoard’s eligibility and experience requirements to assess, and have successfully earned a micro-credential which certifies that they can consistently achieve at least 80% alignment to a true score and provide quality feedback.

 Assessor Certification & Training

 A BloomBoard certified assessor has demonstrated they have the knowledge and skills to: